norbert-acedanski/vinted-view-booster/README.md

 # About The Project
 Simple bot for boosting views number for offers on Vinted page for provided users.

+# IMPORTANT
+Vinted updated their website, so that when no user is logged in, the views don't count...
+Therefor it is necessary to logg in as a different user in order to be able to boost views on a desired account.

 # Built With
 Python 3.9.10